-Further details are set out in note 29 to the consolidated financial statements.
-During the year ended 31 December 2022, none of the related party transactions of the Company fall under the definition of "connected transaction" or "continuing connected transaction" in Chapter 14A of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Listing Rules") or is exempted from the disclosure requirements under Chapter 14A of the Listing Rules and the Company has complied with all the disclosure requirements under Chapter 14A of the Listing Rules.
+Further details are set out in note 30 to the consolidated financial statements.
+During the year ended 31 December 2023, none of the related party transactions of the Company fall under the definition of "connected transaction" or "continuing connected transaction" in Chapter 14A of the Rules (the "Listing Rules") Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Stock Exchange") or is exempted from the disclosure requirements under Chapter 14A of the Listing Rules and the Company has complied with all the disclosure requirements under Chapter 14A of the Listing Rules.